ndurner/ndurner.github.io/_posts/2025-04-18-web-search-o3.md

 > Effective April 30, 2025: File search and web search will no longer work on o3 or o4-mini via the API.
 > Unchanged today: You can continue using file search on o1 and o3-mini (as well as our latest gpt- models), and web search on gpt-4.1, gpt-4.1-mini, gpt-4o, and gpt-4o-mini.
 > Coming soon: We’re actively working to re-enable full tool support in the API for o3 and o4-mini and will let you know as soon as those updates roll out.

+[Update 2025-06-28]
+Access to the web_search_preview tool by o3 and o4-mini was restored this week, effectively undoing the disablement announced on 2025-04-26.
+This, however, also means that the web search hasn't gotten any better than before - LinkedIn is still not considered, for example.